dmamakas2000/ethereum-sos-solidity/README.md

+# Ethereum SOS-Game Using Solidity
+In this repository, we implement a complicated version of the SOS-Game, in an Ethereum smart contract using [#Solidity](https://soliditylang.org/).
+The contribution, splits into two APIs, which are finally combined to achieve the wanted functionality.
+Feel free to check out the code by yourself, and test it out using the [Remix IDE](https://remix.ethereum.org/)!

 ### Basic Rules of the SOS Game
 This game is played by two players alternately.
 There are 9 squares organized in a 3x3 grid.
 The squares are initially empty.
 On each move, the player playing must place one (and only one) *S* or *O* in any empty square he wishes.
 Play continues until the acronym *SOS* is formed horizontally, vertically, or diagonally, or until there are no more empty squares.
 If a player forms an SOS he wins the game.